Iowa State Cyclones football: Mascot

 Iowa State uses a cardinal, named Cy, as its mascot instead of an actual tornado or Cyclone.
 In 1954, the student pep council began the process of creating a mascot to build school spirit.
 As it would be difficult to, quote "stuff a cyclone", a cardinal was selected from the school's official colors and original team namesake.
 The name of Cy was selected via a naming contest, being submitted by 17 people.

 Prior to the football matchup against the University of Colorado on November 12, 2005, a tornado touched down in Ames, Iowa, and forced fans to either stand out in the parking lot and watch the storm or flee to shelter in Hilton Coliseum.
 It created such an atmosphere that Iowa State was able to win over the favored Buffaloes 30–16.
 When asked about the event, Colorado coach Gary Barnett said, "I thought we had a pretty good mascot.
 But when we showed up at Iowa State and they had a real tornado, that's the real deal."

 Tailgating

 Iowa State is well regarded for tailgating.
 The layout of Jack Trice Stadium on a flood-plain accommodates ample parking space immediately surrounding the stadium.
-Cyclone fans typically arrive hours before kick-off in large SUVs and RVs to grill popular Midwestern foods such as pork loin, bratwurst, hamburgers and hot dogs.
+Cyclone fans typically arrive hours before kick-off in large SUVs and RVs to grill popular Midwestern foods such as pork loin, bratwurst, hamburgers, corn and hot dogs.